 CHEMISTRY – Campers will participate in labs that show why chemistry is such an important and useful science—one that affects everything we do in our daily lives.
 The labs will examine changes in matter (solids, liquids, and gases).

-COOKING – Campers will learn culinary techniques while recreating some of their favorite dishes, including pasta, poultry, vegetables, fruits, legumes, grains, etc. Campers will get to sample what they make, as well as compile a handmade cookbook to serve as a keepsake from their experience as a chef!
+CULINARY ARTS – Campers will learn culinary techniques while recreating some of their favorite dishes, including pasta, poultry, vegetables, fruits, legumes, grains, etc. Campers will get to sample what they make, as well as compile a handmade cookbook to serve as a keepsake from their experience as a chef!

 CREATIVE WRITING – Using nothing more than the 26 letters of the alphabet, combined in different ways, you can create a world.
 Students will explore genres of creative writing (poetry, short story, longer pieces), read sample pieces, discuss plot structures, experiment stylistically, workshop ideas, and get the creativity flowing!
 Develop characters, build narrative, and make a whole new reality on paper.
 This is a four week class.